reimandlab/IGX_publication_code/input/README.md

 ### <a id="8"></a>expr_tpm_20_genes_in_tcga.rds
 Follow the steps below to generate this file:
-1) download the mRNA expression data from TCGAbiolinks with the following arguments: {project = "TCGA-BRCA", data.category = "Transcriptome Profiling", data.type = "Gene Expression Quantification", experimental.strategy = "RNA-Seq", workflow.type = "STAR - Counts"}.
+1) download the mRNA expression data from TCGAbiolinks with the following arguments: {project = "_TCGA-study_", data.category = "Transcriptome Profiling", data.type = "Gene Expression Quantification", experimental.strategy = "RNA-Seq", workflow.type = "STAR - Counts"}.
+The "_TCGA-study_" should be set separately to each TCGA study used in the anlaysis.
 2) extract the "TPM" data and turn it into a dataframe with columns {"gene_name", "gene_type", "TCGA barcodes..."}.
 3) Filter to only include these 20 genes: {_CTLA4_, _LAG3_, _CD274_, _PDCD1_, _GZMA_, _PRF1_, _MEN1_, _JUN_, _ARID1A_, _VHL_, _FBXW7_, _CASP3_, _NPM1_, _EGFR_, _MYC_, _COX6C_, _HIF1A_, _TP53_, _ERBB2_, _AXIN2_}.
 4) Filter TCGA barcodes to primary tumor samples.